Storm Windows: Composition

 Storm Windows features six original Prine compositions and two songs co-written with guitarist John Burns.
 Several of the songs, such as the title track, were inspired by Prine's childhood, with the singer recalling in the Great Days anthology: "I grew up on a four-lane highway.
 Lots of trucks.
 Lots of traffic.
 I used to have these spells every so often as a child where like the ceiling of the room was in normal perspective, but the doorway would appear much farther away than it was.
 Coupled with this, all noises seemed muffled and distant, particularly the traffic moving on the wet or snow-covered pavement.
 I was really in another world.
 I finally worked up the courage to tell my mother and father about it, and Mom made Dad take me to the eye doctor.
 I love them both."
 Prine added that "One Red Rose" was about an overnight stay with his cousin Charlie Bill.
 "It was the back of a general store in Paradise.
 There was a tin roof and a wonderful thunderstorm going on above and around us.
 We were telling ghost stories and staying up late, and there was a curtain separating the bedroom from the mature adults' kitchen.
 Our light was off.
 Thus, their 'kitchen light fell asleep on the bedroom floor.'
 I was nine."

-The title track was a resigned epic in the style of Van Morrison and The Band, a rare Prine recording that was built around the piano, played by producer Beckett, rather than guitar, while Prine's then bass playing girlfriend Rachel Peer sang background vocals on a couple of tunes.
+The title track was a resigned epic in the style of Van Morrison and the Band, a rare Prine recording that was built around the piano, played by producer Beckett, rather than guitar, while Prine's then bass playing girlfriend Rachel Peer sang background vocals on a couple of tunes.
 In the liner notes of his 1988 album John Prine Live, the singer writes that the idea for the comical "Living in the Future" came from being a kid and "seeing sketches of how the world would look in twenty years and here it is in the future and things aren't better; they're just here....The joke's on us."

 Reception

 Storm Windows received generally positive reviews upon release, with Ken Tucker of Rolling Stone praising Barry Beckett's production and noting that Storm Windows "strikes a stunning balance between the artist's last two radically different releases."
-Writing for Allmusic, critic Ronnie D. Lankford, Jr. wrote of the album "Storm Windows isn't a bad album, but the songs and "studio musician" production lack the bite of Bruised Orange.
+For AllMusic, critic Ronnie D. Lankford, Jr. wrote: "Storm Windows isn't a bad album, but the songs and "studio musician" production lack the bite of Bruised Orange.
 While Storm Windows captures Prine on autopilot, fans will enjoy listening to his reflections at this transitional stage."